betaflight/betaflight/docs/Board - SPRacingF3Mini.md

 * Flashing via USB or serial port.
 * Stackable design - perfect for integrating with OSDs and power distribution boards.
 * Modular design - the core of the board measures 36x22mm but has the ability to be mounted using standard 30.5mm mounting holes.
-* LEDs for 3v, 5v and Status for easy diagnoistics.
+* LEDs for 3v, 5v and Status for easy diagnostics.
 * Copper-etched Cleanflight and #RB logos.

 ## Pinouts